russross/s3fslite/README.md

 *   `attr_cache=` specify the directory where the attribute cache database should be created and accessed (default current directory)

+*   `writeback_cache=` specify the directory where the write-back cache temporary files should be created (default `/tmp`).
+Files are unlinked as soon as they are created, so you will not generally see anything listed in the given directory, but the storage of that file system will still be used.

 Changes from s3fs